143mailliw/laser_studio_rs/docs/expressions/inputs.md

 This variable is equivalent to the following expression:
 ```
-index / count
+index / (count - 1)
 ```

 ## `time`
-The `time` input specifies the current time on your computer, in seconds.
+The `time` input specifies the current time on your computer, in seconds, in local time (the time on your computer).

-In Tower Unite, this is your local time.
-On Laser Studio, this is currently UTC.

 ## `projectionStartTime`
-The `projectionStartTime` input specifies the time that the expression started running, in seconds.
+The `projectionStartTime` input specifies the time that the expression started running, in seconds, in local time (the time on your computer).

-As with the `time` input, this is based on your local time in Tower Unite, and UTC on Laser Studio.

 ## `projectionTime`
-The `projectionTime` input specifies the time since the expression start running, in seconds.
+The `projectionTime` input specifies the time since the expression start running, in seconds, in local time (the time on your computer).

-As with the `time` input, this is based on your local time in Tower Unite, and UTC on Laser Studio.

 This variable is equivalent to the following expression:
 ```